sonykikuma/contact-app/README.md

 https://master--gilded-peony-0c38b1.netlify.app/

 # Pages and Functionality
-The app has two main pages:
+This app has two main pages:

 # Contacts
 This page allows you to manage your contacts.
 You can add a new contact by filling out the form, and the contact will be added to the list.
 You can also edit or delete an existing contact.
 Clicking on a contact's name will take you to the contact details page.